adzm/BusinessCats/README.md

 # Serious Business Cats
-for Serious Business.
+Embed images inline... for Serious Business!
-for Skype for Business... and Lync for Anachronisms.
+For Skype for Business and Lync for Anachronisms.

 ## Download and Install